 Electric cars should be serviced and repaired by specialist technicians with expert knowledge of electric vehicles and how to repair their high voltage components.
-As electric cars are becoming more and more common in the UK, most cities will now have garages that can offer electric car services.
+As electric cars are becoming more and more common, most cities will now have garages that can offer electric car services.

 |Cardiff||Newcastle upon Tyne|

 Electric vehicle servicing average costs and prices

 Although there may be some repairs similar to fuel-powered vehicles, electric cars need specialist knowledge when it comes to repairing faults or replacing components.
 A qualified electric vehicle technician is needed to carry out the job.

 The average cost of an electric car service booked on WhoCanFixMyCar is £140.47.
 As electric car servicing involves many of the same checks as a standard car service does, there isn’t much of a price difference between the two.
 However, bear in mind that the exact cost of your electric car service will vary based on a number of factors, including the make and model of your electric car.

 If you're thinking about getting an electric car and wondering how much it can cost to charge, you can find out more information in our blog here.